MatthewLeeWilcox/CatapultPy/README.md

             })
 ```

 Returns a Pandas Dataframe of aggragated stats. params and group_by must be inputed as lists.
-Filters must be imputed as a dicitonary, values must be implemented as a list of activity_id's
+Filters must be imputed as a dicitonary, values must be implemented as a list of activity_id's.

 ### 10Hz Data

 ```
-ofGetActivity10hz
+ofGetActivity10hz(token, activity_id, athlete_id)
 ```

 Returns a Pandas Dataframe of 10 Hz data of an athlete from within an activity.